 When it first launched, there were only a few classes available and none of them were my thing, so I signed up to be notified when new instructors were added.
-The moment I found out Shonda Rhimes would be instructing a course on television writing, I freaked out.
-Like, you would have thought I’d just found out *NSYNC would be reuniting at my next birthday party for a special performance.
-(I’m still holding out for that to happen, too, by the way.)
+The moment I found out Shonda Rhimes would be instructing a course on television writing, I freaked out because I was finally going to have the opportunity to gain insight into the creative process of one of my favorite writers.

 What I love most about Shonda is her intuitive ability to create compelling, multi-layered characters.
 Her stories are rooted in character.
 They’re raw, passionate, moving, and (often) pretty sexy.
 While I haven’t agreed with every decision she’s ever made with her storytelling, I have a deep respect for her skills nonetheless.
 The woman knows her stuff.

 Now that you know a bit about Shonda and my

 obsession with admiration for her, let’s talk about the course because obviously, I had some pretty big expectations.
 So, did her class live up to them?
 Spoiler: yes.

 First off, is it only for TV writers?
 And people who like her TV shows?

 Nope.
 While she does offer a lot of insight into how to the structure of television series and how the business operates, the majority of the lessons are applicable to any type of fiction.
 She puts a lot of focus on story and character which is a goldmine for any writing style or genre.